iffy/iffy.github.com/_posts/2016-10-10-i-made-a-book.md

 });
 </script>

 I made a book: *The Proud Pink Balloon*.
 It contains words I wrote and pictures I painted.
 And I had a blast making it!
-If you'd like to buy a copy, email me (haggardii@gmail.com), and I'll let you know when it's available.
+If you'd like to buy a copy, [send me your email address](https://docs.google.com/forms/d/e/1FAIpQLSeJyo8Q_wSrGvjlgUGAN8YDFQKyOi51dodOiX0YUTVTWcteaA/viewform) and I'll let you know as soon as it's available.

 ## How this came about